-INTERNET IMAGES:
+INTERNET

-One of the primary ways to get digital images onto your computer is by downloading them from the Internet.
-The easiest way to find these images is by using search engines.
-To start, go to http://images.google.com, http://images.google.com, http://www.altavista.com/image/ or http://www.altavista.com/image/ or http://office.microsoft.com/clipart/ (for clip-art) and perform a search for whatever image you are interested in.
-Load the web-page containing the picture and right-click the picture with your mouse.
+One way to get digital images onto your computer is by downloading them from the Internet.
+The easiest way to find these images is by using search engines or photo sharing groups.
+Load the web page containing the picture and right-click the picture with your mouse.
 Choose "Save Picture As" and choose a location on your hard drive.
-Keep in mind that many pictures on the web are copyrighted.
+Caution: many pictures on the web are copyrighted.